SamedhG/sorer/README.md

 ```

 NOTE: If a SoR file contains an invalid field, the row will be discarded
 for both schema inference and data parsing.

 # Schema Inference
 The schema that `SoRer` generates depends on the data types contained in
-the row with the most number of fields in the first 500 rows (or
+the row with the most number of fields in the first 100 rows, followed by
+100 rows from the mid-point of the file, and finally with the final 100
-the whole file, whichever comes first), irregardless of
+rows (or the whole file, whichever comes first).
+In the `sorer` example,
-the `-from` command line argument.
-The data type chosen for
+these rows are used irregardless of the `--from` command line argument.
+The
-each column in the schema depends on the precedence of the data type.
+data type chosen for each column in the schema is the highest-precedence
-Based on this data type precedence, a schema is inferred and then applied
-to all fields in that column.
+data type that was seen in all the rows that were equal to the width of
+the widest row.

 The Data Type precedence is as follows:
 1. `String`